Global Stability for Charged Scalar Fields in an Asymptotically Flat Metric in Harmonic Gauge: Estimates for L Infinity Estimates for Phi

+We now establish our estimates on $\phi$, which follow from Theorem \ref{Sobolev}, with consideration for commutators, and will be conducted in the $\{\wt{\partial}_a\}$ frame.
+We first have

-The second term is almost immediately contained in $E_2[\phi](T)$, so we only need to deal with the first term.
-Im particular, we bound this by commuting $D$ through $D_X^I$, as we have the bound
+Expanding $\wX$ in our null decomposition allows us to bound the second norm on the right by $E_2[\phi](T)$, so we only need to deal with the first term.
+We reduce this to the commutator, noting

 We look at the case $|I| = 2$, as other cases are easier.
 First, we have the identity